 Since 2009 he has been working on the Persona.Triptych devoted to intriguing female personalities across borders and generations.
 Lupa's focus is on three iconic figures from the Twentieth Century: Marilyn Monroe, Simone Weil and George Gurdjieff.
 In 2011, his Waiting Room premiered at Wrocław's Polski Theatre.
 2012 saw the production of Lupa's City of Dreams, an adaptation of Alfred Kubin's novel The Other Side, brought to the stage together with the TR Warszawa theatre group.
 The official premiere staging of the play took place at the Theatre de la Ville in Paris.

 Theatre of psychological extremes

 Lupa is a master at creating internally coherent stage realities.
 He often translates and adapts the texts which he stages, simultaneously designing the scenery and directing these productions.
 In some, he himself appears on stage as the narrator.
 He is capable of achieving unusual unity of expression and creating concepts marked by immense clarity and precision.
-He treats music in a very special way in his productions:
+He treats music in a very special way in his productions.
+Tadeusz Kornas noted:

-Krystian Lupa is the author of a collection of sketches titled Utopia i jej mieszkancy / Utopia and Its Inhabitants and two volumes of prose - Labirynt / Labyrinth (2001) and Podgladanie / Spying (2003), both of which contain excerpts from the diaries that Lupa has been keeping for years.
+Krystian Lupa is the author of a collection of sketches titled Utopia i jej mieszkańcy (Utopia and Its Inhabitants) and two volumes of prose - Labirynt (Labyrinth) and Podglądanie (Spying), both of which contain excerpts from the diaries that Lupa has been keeping for years.

 for a skillful critic of an artist's position and confronting the audience with the most inconvenient truths, and for the totality of the work which provides us with many amazing theatrical moments.